School Resource Officer Program

 The SRO models professional behavior that promotes an air of mutual confidence, respect and trust with school officials to enhance school safety and security.
 However, it is understood that neither this program nor the presence of police officers in our schools guarantees safety and security.

-Dawn Jonas is an 18-year veteran of the Crete Police Department and has served as the SRO since January 2014.
+Dawn Jonas joined the Crete Police Department in 2003 and has served as the SRO since January 2014.

 Jonas is a native of Hammond, Ind. and graduated from George Rogers Clark High School.
 She served honorably in the United States Marine Corps from 1988 to 1991.